Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-05-23-Minetest-mods.md

 Now that we've got our Minetest server built (see [previous entry](/2020/05/12/minetest-pi4-recipe/) ), now it's time to learn how to install mods and games into it, and how to run multiple instances of minetest.
-In particular, we're going to be installing Mineclone 2 and a pile of skins.
+In particular, we're going to be installing Mineclone 2.

 <!--excerpt-->